ICRA 2026 Workshop on "7th ViTac Workshop: Learning to See and Feel: Vision–Tactile Synergy for Embodied AI"

 Introduction Tactile robotics has emerged as a key frontier of embodied intelligence, equipping robots with the physical sense required to perceive and interact in unstructured environments.
 By integrating visual and tactile sensing, robots are empowered to perform tasks demanding dexterity, adaptability, and a deep understanding of physical interaction.
-Recently, the field has witnessed a paradigm shift driven by high-fidelity simulation.
-Advanced simulators capable of rendering realistic visual-tactile feedback are now bridging the sim-to-real gap, accelerating data generation and policy learning for robot grasping and contact-rich manipulation.
+Recently, the field has witnessed a paradigm shift driven by novel hardware design, high-fidelity simulation and vision-language-action models.
+The co-design of hardware and algorithm greatly enhances robotic tactile intelligence, while advanced simulators capable of rendering realistic visual-tactile feedback are now bridging the sim-to-real gap, greatly accelerating robot skill learning.
+The emergence of visual-tactile-language-action models is revolutionizing robot grasping and contact-rich manipulation toward human-level capabilities.

 This workshop brings together a diverse group of leading experts and early-career researchers to discuss these important topics.
-It is also timely to ignite a discussion between model-based control and learning-based paradigms in the context of visual-tactile fusion and robot manipulation.
 By synthesizing these perspectives, we aim to cover recent advancements in the area, identify remaining scientific gaps, and foster new collaborations toward human-level visual-tactile intelligence.

 The workshop will be divided into two sessions, with invited talks from leading experts in academia and industry, poster presentations from young researchers, and a panel discussion.